 Add getProjectWithTodos to TodoDAO class to get all the projects with their to-dos.
 Make sure you add @Transaction as this method will run multiple SQL statements. @Transaction will ensure that all of them are executed as one unit of work.

 @Transaction @Query ("SELECT * FROM Project") suspend fun getProjectWithTodos(): List<ProjectWithTodos>

-Task 7: Testing the database queries using Database Inspector
+Test the database queries using Database Inspector